-To optimize the levels of independent variables, responses such as color, consistency, mouthfeel, taste, old and musty taste, along with overall evaluation with varying degrees of importance, which affect the acceptability of our probiotic yogurt, were determined.
+To optimize the levels of independent variables, responses such as color, consistency, mouthfeel, taste, old and musty taste, along with overall evaluation Table 3 Criteria for optimizing process condition along with responses with varying degrees of importance, which affect the acceptability of our probiotic yogurt, were determined.
 The criteria used and the optimal point are presented in Table 3.

-Table 3 Criteria for optimizing process condition along with responses
+Table 5 Criteria for optimizing process s condition along w ith responses